Keyboard shortcuts

 }

 Now you can handle any variable.
 Because our grammar has no assignment yet, the function is simple.
-It tries to retrieve the variables value from the env.
-If the variable is not found in the env it creates a new entry with default value 0.
+It tries to retrieve the variable's value from env.
+If the variable is not found in env, it creates a new entry with default value 0.
 Then it pushes this value on the calc_results vector for later processing:

 #![allow(unused)]